-CaPS has developed a number of workbooks including a job search and résumé writing guide and a job interview guide, both of which are available in French and English.
-As well, CaPS has published a series of career planning books targeted to specific focus groups.
+CaPS has developed a number of workbooks, including a job search and resumé-writing guide and a job interview guide, available in French and English.
+As well, CaPS has published a series of career-planning books targeted to specific focus groups.